 L.N.
 “Sonny” Sikes is one of the pioneers of the National College Rodeo Association.
 He is one of the most renown collegiate rodeo coaches (Sam Houston State University) to ever grace the sport.
 He has taught and mentored countless students throughout his career.
-Additionally, he is a phenomenal husband, father, grandfather, and friend.
+Additionally, he is a phenomenal husband, father, grandfather, great grandfather, and friend.

 Three Reasons to Love Sonny Sikes